 Keeps students engaged

 Bite-sized learning approaches have been proven helpful in keeping learners motivated and letting them consume only meaningful content.
 When eLearning comes into play, students are more likely to lose their concentration.
 Studies have proved that learning and understanding the content eventually improve when smaller bits of content are presented.
-This allows concentration and improves performance of the learners.
+This allows concentration and improves the performance of the learners.
 Students retain the information for a longer period, thereby improving their testing abilities.

 Serves long-term memory